ajerni/phpapi/README.md

    - `.htaccess` - URL rewriting for Apache

 2. Update your Database settings:
-   - `config_censored.php` - Add your DB connection settings here and rename the file to `censored.php` and upload it to your server.
+   - `dbconfig_censored.php` - Add your DB connection settings here and rename the file to `dbconfig.php` and upload it to your server.

 3. Optional - Configure your web server (usually already done by your provider):
    - Apache: Ensure mod_rewrite is enabled